Code-Institute-Submissions/ms4-siopa-fia/README.md

 ### Product Management Page

-Accessible only to site admin, once logged in they can select "My Account" (dropdown in the navbar) and from there select Product Management where from here they can add any new product that fits into one of the categories listed (Clothing, Footwear, )
+Accessible only to site admin, once logged in they can select "My Account" (dropdown in the navbar) and from there select Product Management where from here they can add any new product that fits into one of the categories listed (Clothing, Footwear, Skincare, etc.)

 ### Blog Management Page
+This page is also only available to site admin or the superuser.

 ### [Features Left to Implement](#features-left-to-implement):
-- A welcome or discount offer, like 10% off their first purchase to entice the user to register or spend straight away.
+- A welcome or discount offer, such as 10% off their first purchase to entice the user to register or spend straight away.
-- A size guide on a separate HTML page but time did not allow!
+- A size guide on a separate HTML page
--
+- A favourites or wishlist added by the customer- this could then entyce the customer to come back to the site and make suture purchases.

 ## [Structure](structure)
+- I wanted to design siopaFIA in a way that seemed obvious to a new user; easy to navigate, find products easily and create a quick and fuss-free transaction.
+The site is divided into clear sections and created with Django using the following installed apps: Home, Products, Profiles, Bag, Checkout, Contact, About, Blog & FAQ.
+Having installed Django allauth, this addressed authentication, registration, account management as well as 3rd party (social) account authentication.
+Similar to the flow of e-commerce sites, like Boutique Ado, it created a natural transaction and with usage of the sticky navbar, footer, links to redirect across all pages, toast messages to guide the user of their interactions, siopaFIA should become an easy site to get around.

 ### Database
 - As suggested in throughout the walkthrough project, SQLlite (that comes pre-installed with Django) was used for development.